dhardtke/pyEncode/README.md

 You might need to adjust the paths.

+If you want pyEncode to run automatically when starting your system you need to run `systemctl enable pyencode`.

 Running Tests
 ============
 Run `python run_tests.py` in the root folder where the `app` subdirectory resides.